15 Ways to Get Low-Cost or Free Mental Health Care Without Insurance

 4. Attend a Support Group

 While you miss out on the personalized care and complete anonymity of private sessions, support groups can be the perfect solution for free or low-cost therapy.
+They’re especially helpful if you’re in substance abuse recovery or dealing with depression.

 Organizations like the Depression and Bipolar Support Alliance (DBSA), the Anxiety and Depression Association of America (ADAA), Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) host free community support groups in person or online.